Twenga/geoip-updater/README.md

 $ sudo php geoip-updater -v -m update
 ```

-When a set of DB files is retrieved, GeoIP Updater computes a 'version' hash (sha1 of all files contents) and will archive these files in a directory for that version.
+When a set of DB files is retrieved, GeoIP Updater computes a 'version' hash (sha1 of all DB files contents) and will archive these files in a directory for that version.
 When a set of DB files are not valid, the version is blacklisted and will never be loaded again.
-When a set is not valid, a rollback is performed automatically.

 ### Rollback
 ```bash